Shopping for a new Kia Sorento?

-Most of Kia's lineup has found its place in the market after being revamped in transformation ways—the brand's Optima and Forte sedans, for example—but the trajectory has been quite different for the Kia Sorento mid-size crossover.
-It's instead been on more of a constant-improvement plan, with almost every year bringing a new set of incremental changes that now make this one of the best-updated models in its class.
+Most of Kia's models have been revamped in transformation ways—the brand's Optima and Forte sedans, for example—but the trajectory has been quite different for the Kia Sorento mid-size crossover.
+Instead, it's been given a constant-improvement plan, with almost every year bringing a new set of incremental changes.
+And altogether, it's now one of the best-updated models in its class.

 The 2015 Kia Sorento does get some minor changes, although admittedly it's not quite the extensive makeover inside and under the hood that the Sorento received last year, when this model got a much-upgraded interior, improved refinement, and new engines, with about 80 percent of the parts redesigned or new.

 Inside, the classy cabin look and feel took a big step in an elegant new direction—one that's now been reiterated in the new Cadenza and K900 sedans.
 Although its sheetmetal looks essentially the same as it has for the past several years, the Sorento's interior feels fresh and contemporary.
 It's been relieved of most of the inexpensive-looking plastics that worked well enough for the past few years, and covered in finer, soft-touch materials, polished off with thin, spare metallic trim.